p-argento/uni/DB/_DB_Lectures.md

 # Logical Design

 A table is a set of lines (or records).
-A table contains a schema.
+It has a name and a set of column names (or fields or attributes).
+A type is also defined for each attributes.
 There can be constraints.
+Like a salary must be positive.
 Like the key constraint, where every line of an attribute must be unique.
 There could many key constraint.
 A foreign key constraint is also called